pooley182/Plex-Meta-Manager-Wiki/Plex-Builders.md

       decade: 1990
 ```

-Note if you only want to search using a single attribute you can do so without `plex_search`.
+If you only want to search using a single attribute you can do so without `plex_search`.

 ```yaml
 collections: